chrisr3403/About-Me/README.md

 **ChristianR484@nycstudents.net**

-**Christian Ramos was born and grew up in Brookyln New York in 2008.
+**_Christian Ramos was born and grew up in Brookyln New York in 2008.
 He grew up wanting to become a scientist but then thought about not only being a scientist but technical engineer.
-Here is the school schdule of his.**
+Here is the school schdule of his.
+Chris has 4 siblings two that had came to his school long ago_**

-1. Algebra
+1. _Algebra_
-2. AP World History
+2. _AP World History_
-3. ELA
+3. _ELA_
-4. Chemistry
+4. _Chemistry_
-5. Spanish
+5. _Spanish_
-6. SEP 10
+6. _SEP 10_
-7. Lunch
+7. _Lunch_
-8. Gym
+8. _Gym_